TL;DR

 - Integrations for Adobe Premiere, After Effects, and Final Cut

-There’s a free version for up to two users, or professional pricing starts from $15/user per month.
+There’s a free edition of this video review software for up to 2 users, or professional pricing starts at $15/user/month.

 4. Ziflow

-Ziflow is a feedback platform that allows you to share content, gather feedback, and collaborate effectively.
-It’s slightly more complex to set up than other platforms, and its loading times are slower, but it has a range of automated features that still help to speed up the feedback process and save you time.
+Ziflow is a customer feedback platform that allows you to share content and gather customer feedback.
+It’ll simplify your feedback loop but is slightly more complex to set up than other platforms.
+But it has a range of automated features that still help to speed up feedback surveys and save you time.

 Key features: